A dynamical characterization of acylindrically hyperbolic groups: Annulus system and hyperbolicity

 \begin{proposition} Suppose that $G$ is a group acting on a topological space $M$, and that $\mathcal{A}$ is a symmetric, $G$-invariant annulus system on $M$ satisfying (A1) and (A2).
 Then the map $\rho$ defined as above is a hyperbolic $G$-invariant path quasimetric on $\Theta_3(M)$. \end{proposition}

 By $\rho$ being $G$-invariant, we mean $\rho(gx,gy)=\rho(x,y)$ for all $x,y\in\Theta_{3}(M)$ and $g\in G$.

-\begin{proof} The fact that $\rho$ is a hyperbolic path quasimetric follows from Propositions 4.2, 6.5 and Lemma 4.3 of \cite{construction}.
-Note that Bowditch assumes that $M$ is compact, but he never uses this assumption in the proof.
+\begin{proof} The fact that $\rho$ is a hyperbolic path quasimetric follows from Propositions 4.2, 6.5 and Lemma 4.3 of Bowditch \cite{construction}.
+Note that Bowditch assumes that $M$ is compact, but he does not use this assumption in the proofs of Propositions 4.2, 6.5 and Lemma 4.3 of \cite{construction}.
 The fact that $\rho$ is $G$-invariant follows from the fact that $\mathcal{A}$ is $G$-invariant and the relationship between $\rho$ and $\mathcal{A}$. \end{proof}

-So far, we have not yet constructed a Gromov hyperbolic space.
-What we have constructed is a quasimetric space $\Theta_{3}(M)$ with a hyperbolic path quasimetric $\rho$ and an isometric action of $G$ on $\Theta_{3}(M)$.
-In general, $\Theta_3(M)$ might not even be a geodesic metric space.
-Hence, we are going to construct a geodesic metric space which is quasi-isometric to $(\Theta_{3}(M),\rho)$.
-First, we recall the notion of a quasi-isometry between two quasimetric spaces \cite{construction}.
+Note that Proposition \ref{hq} only produces a space $\Theta_3(M)$ with a $G$-invariant hyperbolic quasimetric $\rho$, but, as mentioned in the beginning of this section, we need to construct an isometric action of $G$ on some Gromov hyperbolic space, which is a geodesic metric space.
+This can be easily achieved by passing to a geodesic metric space quasi-isometric with $\Theta_3(M)$.